 4. Neuroinflammation and Parkinson’s disease¶

-Like ADHD, Parkinson’s disease is characterized by a dopamine deficiency.
-In PD, this is caused by the death of dopaminergic neurons, whereas the cause of the (probably somewhat smaller) dopamine deficiency in ADHD seems to have more diverse causes.
+Like ADHD, Parkinson’s is characterized by a dopamine deficiency.
+In Parkinson’s, this is caused by the death of dopaminergic neurons, while the cause of the (probably slightly lower) dopamine deficiency in ADHD appears to have more diverse causes.

 Neuroinflammation, i.e. inflammation within the CNS, is a relevant cause of Parkinson’s disease.

-Oxidative stress has a significant impact on dopamine metabolism and at the same time on neuroinflammation and neurdodegeneration underlying in Parkinsoon.
+Oxidative stress has a considerable influence on dopamine metabolism and at the same time on neuroinflammation and the neurodegeneration underlying Parkinson’s disease.